 Stadium: University of Phoenix Stadium, Glendale AZ

-After Stephen Gostkowski channeled his inner John Kasay and kicked the ball out of bounds, the Giants started at their own 40 yard line.
-They moved the ball well until Eli Manning was intercepted by cornerback Ellis Hobbs at the New England 14.
-While the Patriots' offense had issues moving the ball in the second quarter, their defense almost came up with an additional two takeaways.
+After Stephen Gostkowski channeled his inner John Kasay and kicked the ball out of bounds, the Giants started their next series at their own 40 yard line.
+They moved the football well until Eli Manning was intercepted by cornerback Ellis Hobbs at the New England 14.
+While the Patriots’ offense had issues moving the ball in the second quarter, their defense almost came up with two additional takeaways.
 However, the Giants recovered two fumbles by Manning.
 The Giants would also recover a fumble by Tom Brady late in the quarter.
-They were unable to capitalize and therefore the teams headed into the locker room at 7-3 in the AFC Champion's favor.
+They were unable to capitalize and therefore the teams headed into the locker room at 7-3 in the AFC Champions’ favor.

-The first drive of the second half saw the Patriots driving to the Giants 25 yard line.
-However, they came away empty.
-Tom Brady was sacked on 3rd down and the team – instead of attempting a 49-yard field goal – went for it on 4th-and-13.
-Tom Brady's pass fell incomplete and the Giants took over.
+The first drive of the second half saw the Patriots march to the Giants 25 yard line.
+However, they came away empty as Tom Brady was sacked on 3rd down and the team – instead of attempting a 49-yard field goal – went for it on 4th-and-13.
+Tom Brady’s pass fell incomplete and the Giants took over.

 Up 14-10, the Patriots’ defense had to stop the Giants from driving 83 yards.
 They had a chance to stop them on 4th-and-1 – but could not do it.
 They had the chance to intercept them with 1:20 left in the game – but could not do it.
 They had the chance to sack Eli Manning on 3rd-and-5 – but could not do it.
 Instead, Manning found David Tyree, who somehow was able to come down with a 32-yard pass.
 Four plays later, the Giants were up 17-14.
 The Patriots had 30 seconds and three timeouts to answer – but could not do it.

 New England had its chances to win the game, as illustrated by the final drive, but came up short every time.
-The Giants, on the other hand, made the plays when they had to.
+The Giants, on the other hand, made the plays when they had to and saw the necessary bounces go their way.
 Therefore, the Patriots lost their first Super Bowl of the Brady-Belichick-era.